 Protecting Epsom’s heritage

-We intend to include a permanent interactive exhibition about Epsom Hospital Cluster in the arts centre.
+The Horton will host include a permanent interactive exhibition about Epsom Hospital Cluster in the arts centre.
 The focus of the exhibition will be on the impact it had on the town – in terms of both physical geography and the people who lived and worked in them.
 The town’s relationship with the hospitals was at times uncomfortable, and the exhibition will explore this.
 It will be interactive and will include a strong oral history component, enabling people to engage directly with the voices of people from the recent past.

-An arts centre for all
+The Horton, Epsom : an arts centre for all

 Our aim is to make the arts in Epsom a more prominent, accessible and valuable part of local people’s lives.